kzqiu/ml_from_scratch/README.md

-# A Course in Machine Learning Notebooks
+# ML Algorithms from Scratch

-Mostly toy models and experimentation based on the textbook at ciml.info
+Mostly toy models and experimentation using numpy based on the algorithms from ciml.info